Expertise

 • Pentaho does not support “newspaper layouts” with multiple columns (BIRT doesn’t, Jasper does), and does not yet support vertical text.

-Over the past two years, Pentaho has shown the most improvement of the open source reporting tools we evaluated.
+Over the past five years, Pentaho has shown the consistent improvement in its open source reporting tool.
 We believe that Pentaho is an excellent choice for reports that are of simple to moderate complexity and don’t require crosstabs or charts.
 We still believe that BIRT and Jaspersoft are better for more complex reports.
 Pentaho might also be a good choice if printed reports are an important requirement.

 One of the most compelling reasons to go with Pentaho, however, is how Pentaho Reporting integrates with the rest of the Pentaho BI Suite.
 While we do not cover these other Pentaho products in this write-up, they are worth a look if you have requirements around data mining, data integration, OLAP analysis, or just need a report server to deploy and run reports via a web-based user interface.